dabasmoti/sagemaker-embeddings/README.md

 ### For model creation and start `TransformJob` on GPU
 - default model is sentence-transformers/LaBSE
-to change the model send the sentence-transformers model full name - 'sentence-transformers/all-MiniLM-L6-v2' use this commands:
+to change the model send - all-MiniLM-L6-v2 use this commands:
 ```
 export MODEL_ARTIFACTS=s3://llama-weights-us/labse-model/model.tar.gz